lmthang/nlm/README.txt

 Feature highlights:
 (a) train both monolingual (normal) and bilingual (joint) NLM models.
 (b) have self-normalization feature.
+(c) include all the preprocessing steps (build vocab, convert text form into integer format, and extract ngrams to train).
-(c) can resume from a saved model.
+(d) resume training from a saved model.
-(d) test trained NLMs to produce sentence probabilities.
+(e) test trained NLMs to produce sentence probabilities.
-(e) have dropout (though we haven't been able to achieve gains).
+(f) have dropout (we haven't tested this feature thoroughly and weren't able to achieve gains).

 Files & Directories:
-(a) README.TXT      - this file
+(a) README.txt     - this file
 (b) code/           - directory contains all the code files, e.g. train_nlm.py and test_nlm.py.
 (c) data/: contains files (train|tune|test).(en|zh|align) where -.align contains alignments for a pair of sentences per line.
 Each line is a series of pairs Chinese positions - English positions.